istio/istio.io/content/docs/tasks/traffic-management/secure-ingress-sds/index.md

 In this section you will extend your gateway's definition to support [mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication).
 We can change the credentials at ingress gateway by deleting the secret and creating a new one.
-This time we need to pass CA certificate that the server will use to verify its clients, and we must use the name `cacert` to hold CA certificate.
+This time we need to pass the CA certificate that the server will use to verify its clients, and we must use the name `cacert` to hold the CA certificate.

     {{< text bash >}}
     $ kubectl -n istio-system delete secret httpbin-credential